 This substantial and unique property has been in the same family ownership for many decades.
 In 1851 John Hammond, the Solicitor-General of Jersey (and who was later to become the Bailiff of Jersey) lived at the property with his wife, Jane Penrose Le Breton - sister of the Dean of Jersey, William Le Breton, father of Lillie Langtry.
-Built in 1826, it has been completely renovated by the present owner in 2016 and retains almost all of the buildings historic features.
-Located in a quiet residential area of St Helier, the property forms the end of an impressive Georgian terrace and offers spacious accommodation set out over four floors, with the addition of a two-bedroom basement flat.
+Built in 1826, it has been completely renovated in 2016 by the present owner and retains almost all of the buildings historic features.
+Located in a quiet residential area of St Helier, the property forms the end of an impressive Georgian terrace and offers spacious accommodation set out over four floors, with the addition of a two-bedroom basement flat which is currently let.
 The main house provides five large double bedrooms, three bathrooms, large kitchen/family room/diner and sitting room with wall mounted fireplace.
 Also on the ground floor, there is a cloakroom and utility room.
 An enclosed patio courtyard and five private parking spaces complete this enviable residence.